workindia/WorkIndiaXBlade-DSM/.changeset/improve-linting-configuration.md

 - **Added**: "Branching Strategy" section to README.md with visual workflow diagram
 - **Clarified**: GitHub Flow workflow in CONTRIBUTING.md with step-by-step release process
 - **Enhanced**: Changesets + GitHub Flow integration documentation
+- **Updated**: `@workindia/dsm` README with React 19 installation instructions
 - Documents Rollup build system, Lerna orchestration, and automated release workflow

-These changes improve the developer experience, CI/CD performance, and contributor onboarding without affecting any package APIs or functionality.
+These changes improve the developer experience, CI/CD performance, and contributor onboarding.
+Note: React 17 users will need to upgrade to React 18+ to use the new version of `@workindia/dsm`.